-Status: Rare casual spring migrant statewide.
-Accidental in summer.
-Rare casual fall migrant east, accidental west.
+Status: Rare casual spring and summer overshoot visitor statewide.
+Accidental in fall.

 Documentation: Specimen: BMNH 41749, 14-16 Oct 1957 Scotts Bluff Co (see Fall).